CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

  - _The company plays a card that potentially would tap an untapped site_.
 If the on-guard card is a non-creature hazard, it may be revealed if it is a hazard that affects the company or a character in the company that site phase.
  - _The site phase ends_.
 Return the card to your hand.

-If an on-guard card is revealed, treat it as if it had been played during the movement/hazard phase.
+If the card is revealed, treat it as if it had been played during the movement/hazard phase.
 This means whatever it is played on must have existed during the movement/hazard phase.

 An on-guard card cannot be revealed that: